davidcuruvija/SVEmogucstvo/README.md

 # SVEmogućstvo

-Native Android app for [SVEmogućstvo](https://svemogucstvo.com) (brand mark "CBE"), a fashion label founded by Marina Ćuruvija.
+Native Android app for [SVEmogućstvo](https://svemogucstvo.com), a fashion label founded by Marina Ćuruvija.
 The app mirrors the store's website experience (browsing, cart, and checkout), backed by the same live WooCommerce store.

 ## Features